asudox/LemmyCTTS/README.md

 # LemmyCTTS

 LemmyCTTS is a program to automatically convert Lemmy comments into a video.
-This project is inspired by the Reddit equivalent.
+This project is inspired by the Reddit equivalent version of this program.

 # Usage
 ###### If you don't have Python installed, install it from here: https://www.python.org/downloads/